Trump responds to his guilty verdict by falsely blasting a 'rigged trial' and attacking star witness

 Trump said he wanted to testify but said the judge wanted to go into every detail.
 "I would have liked to have testified," he said.
 "But you would have said something out of whack like 'it was a beautiful sunny day,' and it was actually raining out."

-Outside, on Manhattan's Fifth Avenue, supporters gathered across the street were flying a giant red “TRUMP OR DEATH” sign that was flapping in front of a high-end boutique.
+Outside, on Manhattan's Fifth Avenue, supporters gathered across the street flew a giant red “TRUMP OR DEATH” sign that flapped in front of a high-end boutique.
 A small group of protesters held up signs that said “Guilty” and “Justice matters."

 Trump and his campaign had been preparing for a guilty verdict for days, even as they held out hope for a hung jury.
 On Tuesday, Trump railed that not even Mother Teresa, the nun and saint, could beat the charges, which he repeatedly labeled as “rigged.”